 And he didn’t stop there.
-After learning API.ai, he built more onto his chatbot, started testing it with actual users, and loved how they were reacting to it.
-He knew he was onto something when he started receiving very genuine responses.
-Then, he realized he had to do even more.
+After learning API.ai, he built more onto his chatbot, started testing it with actual users, and loved the positive response he was getting.

-Indiez was able to hack discourse and use this as a backend, making it fairly easy to manage to chatbot.
+They were able to hack discourse and use this as a backend, making it easy to manage the chatbot.
 Now, students can ask questions via the bot, and they can be seen by other users if allowed.
-This builds a repository of questions which will be used to train the data for the AI engine…..
+This builds a repository of questions which will be used to train the data for the AI engine.
 Brilliant!